Book a Call

 Costs like these easily stack up, and it's especially true for new and small businesses where every dollar of revenue counts.
 As for the bigger and even the most prominent companies, they didn't get to where they are now by neglecting even the smallest percentage of income.
 Instead, strategically reallocate that budget for another purpose that would be more beneficial for your company's growth.

 That said, unless you're willing to waste hundreds of dollars and weeks' time, it's important to have a purpose, plan, and criteria before hiring a virtual assistant to make sure you're getting your money's worth.
 Although seemingly basic, the absence of any of the three is the reason why a lot of entrepreneurs fail to employ effective virtual assistants for their business.
+Avoid common hiring mistakes that can lead to frustration and inefficiency in your team.

 Hiring a VA with no real purpose or goal